teghan-simonton/fema-disasters/README.md

 I also used a previously created CSV logging all U.S. counties and their FIPS codes to join to the FEMA data, to more easily identify the location of certain flood disaster events.

-The RMD file in this repository includes integrity checks
+The RMD file in this repository includes integrity checks and questions for analysis.
+For this project, I used Tableau for mapping, as it worked better for the newsroom and other reporters collaborating on the project.
+The Tableau workbook is also included in this repository.